Richard-W0/LoanCalculator/README.md

 # LoanCalculator
  A very early stage loan calculator for a specific purpose The displayed text is in finnish but its a fairly simple program.
 You input the loan amount, the interest rate for the loan, the fixed monthly payment and if there are any months where the payment is skipped but the interest is still calculated.
 Then the program will spit out how many months it takes to pay the loan and what the last payment will be.
+Currently the Excel copy button also copies all of the inputs and outputs to clipboard with a tab in between so its nice and easy to paste into excel or sheets or libreoffice.